Imitation Learning from Purified Demonstrations: Experimental Details

 \subsection{Implementation Details of Diffusion Model}

-The architecture of diffusion model $\phi$ is five linear layers with a 0.2 dropout ratio, batch normalization, and ReLU nonlinear activation, and the size of the hidden dimension is 1024.
+The architecture of diffusion model $\epsilon_\phi$ is five linear layers with a 0.2 dropout ratio, batch normalization, and ReLU nonlinear activation, and the size of the hidden dimension is 1024.
 We implement the above two algorithms based on this repo (\url{https://github.com/abarankab/DDPM}).
-The training epoch is set to be 10000 and the learning rate of $\phi$ is set to 1e-4.
-We set $T = 1000$ for all experiments and set the forward process variances to constants increasing linearly from $\beta_1=1e-4$ to $\beta_T=0.02$.
+The training epoch is set to be 10000 and the learning rate of $\epsilon_\phi$ is set to 1e-4.
+We set $N=1000$ for all experiments and set the forward process variances to constants increasing linearly from $\beta_1=1e-4$ to $\beta_N=0.02$.
+The pseudo code of diffusion model's training and purification is available in Algorithm \ref{algo:diffusion_train} and Algorithm \ref{algo:diffusion_purification}.